petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ![Reference figure.](/images/repro-fail/ref-figure.png)

 And we got pretty darn close!
-If you're paying attention you'll notice the font for the tick labels is slightly different from the published version, since I believe I had installed the Arial font on my machine back then, which isn't present by default in this Docker image since it is a
+If you look closely you'll notice the font for the tick labels is slightly different from the published version, since I believe I had installed the Arial font on my machine back then, which isn't present by default in this Docker image since it is a